PeterCamilleri/CX16/docs/vm1_am.md

 ## Simulation Support

-To facilitate testing, a method of to exit the simulator with a return code is required.
+To facilitate testing, a method to exit the simulator with a return code is required.
 This is provided by the simulation support instruction.

 [Back to the Top](#virtual-machine-architecture-mark-1)